Determine your processor is covered under warranty, collect the necessary information, and submit a warranty exchange request.

-You may be asked to provide a valid proof-of-purchase such as an invoice when you contact us.
+You may need to provide a valid proof-of-purchase such as an invoice when you contact us.
 To help our support personnel fully understand the issue, be ready to describe any troubleshooting steps you've already tried.

 What is a Standard Warranty Replacement?

 Standard Warranty Replacement is when you are required to return your processor to Intel before Intel ships the new processor out.
-If you are an end user or a non-channel member, you will use the standard warranty replacement process.
-Intel technology partners have additional options available.
+If you are an end user or a non-channel member, you use the standard warranty replacement process.
+Intel technology partners have more options available.